Graduate Diploma in Public Policy and Program Evaluation: Facts and Questions for Applicants

 - 15. Are there any scholarships or bursaries available?

-There are no scholarships or bursaries available for the DPE program.
+There are no scholarships or bursaries available for the DPPE program.